krob64/piskopatler-site/README.md

 Yes, node_modules isn't being gitignored.
 I haven't worked on this project for 2 years and i'm pretty sure all hell will break loose with a clean `$ npm install`.

-Built using mysql, expressjs and handlebars templating with bootstrap 5.
+Built using the steam-api, mysql, expressjs and handlebars templating with bootstrap 5.

 # building & running
 Setup the MySQL database\